Sabonis has triple-double by half; Pacers top Thunder 152-95 - WHIZ News

 The Thunder got Sabonis on draft night in 2016, then sent him to the Pacers the next year in the deal that brought Paul George to Oklahoma City.
 Sabonis showed why Thunder general manager Sam Presti is considered one of the best talent evaluators in the business.

-McDermott added a career-high 31 points for the Pacers, who entered Saturday’s game in ninth place in the Eastern Conference after losing two straight.
+McDermott scored a career-high 31 points and Caris LeVert added 25 for the Pacers, who entered Saturday’s game in ninth place in the Eastern Conference after losing two straight.

 Moses Brown scored 16 points for the Thunder, who have lost 19 of their past 21 games.